What is HIPAA Compliance?

 Benefits of HIPAA Compliance

-• Protects patient data from cyber threats and unauthorized access.
+• Shields patient data from cyber threats and unauthorized access.

-• Reduces legal risks and avoids costly penalties.
+• Minimizes legal risks and helps avoid expensive penalties.

-• Improves cybersecurity posture by enforcing strict security measures.
+• Strengthens cybersecurity by implementing rigorous security measures.

 Example of HIPAA Breach